EJT93/komplete-devops-infra/README.md

 Before you begin, you will need the following:

 * An AWS account
-* The AWS CLI installed and configu
+* The AWS CLI installed and configured